 Samples were kept at room temperature to incubate for 5 min and were subsequently analysed in a Partec CyFlow Space flow cytometer (Partec GmbH, Görlitz, Germany) equipped with a 532 nm green solid-state laser, operating at 30 mW.
 Each day, during the analysis of the first sample, the amplifier system was set to a constant voltage and gain, with the internal reference standard G1 peak being positioned on channel 200.
 The following samples were measured using the same instrument settings.

 Data from each sample was acquired using FloMax software v2.5 (Partec GmbH, Münster, Germany) in the form of four graphs: relative fluorescence intensity of PI-stained nuclei (FL) histograms (1), FL vs. time cytograms (2), FL vs. side light scatter in logarithmic scale cytograms (3) and FL height vs. FL area cytograms (4).
 In the last types of cytograms, regions of interest, comprising mostly the isolated nuclei, were created to eliminate undesirable low-channel signals, doublets and other debris.
-Whenever possible, at least 5,000 nuclei in both sample’s and standard’s G1 peaks were analysed per sample.
+Whenever possible, at least 5,000 nuclei in both the sample and standard G1 peaks were analysed per sample.

 The quality of the analysis was assessed using the same software, through the careful evaluation of peaks symmetry and peaks coefficient of variation (CV, %).
 Only when peaks were symmetrical and CV values were below 5% was the sample considered for genome size estimations.